BrijNandan101/CODELAB-EDITOR/README.md

 ## ☁️ Deployment

-This project is configured for a unified deployment on Vercel using the `vercel.json` file.
+You can deploy this project to any platform that supports Node.js, such as Heroku, Vercel, or Netlify.

 1. Push the project to your GitHub repository.
-2. On Vercel, import your GitHub repository.
+2. Connect your repository to your hosting platform.
-3. Vercel will automatically use the `vercel.json` file to configure the build and routing.
+3. Set the build and start commands:
+    -   **Build Command**: `cd backend && npm install`
+    -   **Start Command**: `npm start`
 4. Deploy the application.

 ## API Endpoints

--   `POST /api/execute`: Executes code and returns the output.
+-   `POST /execute`: Executes code and returns the output.
--   `POST /api/analyze`: Analyzes code and returns the time and space complexity.
+-   `POST /analyze`: Analyzes code and returns the time and space complexity.
 -   `GET /health`: Checks the health of the server.

 ---